sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day2.md

     $java com.cdac.tester.TestEmp
     ```

-5.To run the pkged classes from any folder : you must set Java specific  env var. : classpath
+5. [Optional] To run the pkged classes from any folder : you must set Java specific  env var. : classpath
     set classpath=g:\dac1\day2\bin;
     classpath= Java specific env .var
     Used mainly by JVM's classloader : to locate & load the classes.